-Daisy Margaret Soros grew up in Hungary and graduated from Ecole Hotelier in Lausanne, Switzerland.
+Mrs. Soros grew up in Hungary and graduated from the Ecole Hotelier in Lausanne, Switzerland.
 She came to the United States on a student visa, enrolling at Columbia University.
-She later attended New York School of Interior Design, studied at New York University School of Social Work, and worked extensively as a counselor to terminally ill patients and their families.
+She later attended the New York School of Interior Design, and NYU’s School of Social Work, and worked extensively as a counselor to terminally ill patients and their families.

 Mrs. Soros has two sons, Peter and Jeffrey, and is the proud grandmother of five grandchildren.